 AI is replacing jobs that involve sitting at a screen doing repeatable tasks.
 Writing, data entry, basic customer service, scheduling, invoicing, content creation, entry-level coding, paralegal work — these are all getting eaten.
 Fast.
 The white-collar admin layer of the economy is under genuine pressure and it's happening now, not in some distant future.

 Skilled physical trades?
-That's a completely different story — and the research is consistent on this.
+That's a completely different story — and the person leading the AI revolution agrees.

 What a Tradie Does AI can't replicate